The legislation is made up of 3 elements:

 The NAIT Act gives NAIT Ltd the ability to issue standards, policies and rules.
 These are necessary for the NAIT scheme to operate.

 The Standard sets out new expectations for those who trade in NAIT animals — cattle and deer — as a third party and their obligations under NAIT.
-Find out more about the proposed Standard and our consultation with stakeholders.

 These regulations, which came into effect on 10 January 2013, establish the NAIT Information System Access Panel.